 “The most critical thing is to not start out too intensely if you’re new to exercise,” says Colberg-Ochs.
 “There is no right or wrong way to progress unless you do it too quickly.”

-The American Society for Exercise Physiology and the American Diabetes Association have released new exercise guidelines recommending that most people with diabetes not only get 150 minutes of moderate aerobic exercise per week, but also perform resistance training on two or three days per week.
+The American Society for Exercise Physiology and the American Diabetes Association have exercise guidelines recommending that most people with diabetes not only get 150 minutes of moderate aerobic exercise per week, but also perform resistance training on two or three days per week.